AkiraMD/ruby-senior-take-home-assignment/README.md

 ### Project Overview
 The project is quite simple, but a few notes:
 - You will need to restart your docker container to see changes.
-More information below about this.
 - Your code changes only need to be done in the `/lib` directory.
 - The `/lib/rest.rb` file is responsible for requiring all files found in the `/lib/rest` directory, and mounting the endpoints.
 As long as new files are a direct child of the `/lib/rest` directory, following the convention in the provided examples, you should not have to do anything else beyond that.
 - Several util modules and classes exist.
 Feel free to extend them, modify them, or remove them as you see fit.